 Same Sex Marriage Guide

 Marriage as an institution has been around for much of recorded history, but it’s only been within the past few decades that governments have started to extend equal access and rights to marriage for same-sex couples.
 The Netherlands was officially the first country to recognize marriage equality at the national level in the year 2001.
 Additional countries in Europe later followed suit including Belgium and Spain as the second and third countries.
-As of the publication of this article, 31 countries recognize same-sex marriage around the globe.
-In addition to these 31, there are some countries that also offer partial recognition in various forms.
+Currently, 36 countries recognize same-sex marriage around the globe.
+In addition to these 36, there are some countries that also offer partial recognition in various forms.

 There are many nuances in the laws and protections afforded (or not afforded) to residents in countries offering some form of legal recognition of partnerships for LGBTQ+ people.
 Furthermore, some countries may offer limited rights like civil unions or recognizing foreign same-sex marriages, while not actually offering same-sex couples full rights given to a man and a woman who wed within their borders and jurisdiction.